helix environmental planning california logo

 • Proven experience managing large-scale, multi-disciplinary projects.

-• Ability to commute to, and work from, one of HELIX’s offices in Irvine or Pasadena an average of at least two days per week, and up to five days per week if that is your preference.
+• Ability to commute to, and work from, our HELIX office in Pasadena an average of at least two days per week, and up to five days per week if that is your preference.

 Additional Qualifications Considered a Plus